 Most are simple dwellings made from corrugated iron sheets and limited fixtures inside.

-As the light faded and we needed to see our way around by torchlight the place really got quite creepy.
+As the light faded and we needed to see our way around by torchlight, the atmosphere got creepier.

 The doll on the bed was last straw and we retreated out of the house.